ElectronSculptor/Projet-PSE/README.md

 ## Acknowledgments

-We would like to thank our professor Xavier SERPAGGI for his guidance and our classmate Bastien GARNIER for his debugging help.
+I would like to thank my professor Xavier SERPAGGI for his guidance and my classmate Bastien GARNIER for his debugging help.